gaetanotamburino/portfolio-dashboard/README.md

 - see [Bonds](#bonds) below for how bond prices, accrued interest, and dirty value are handled end to end.
-- `scripts/export_to_excel.py` — writes the latest snapshot and a returns chart into `Portafogliov4.xlsm`.
+- `scripts/export_to_excel.py` — writes the latest snapshot and a returns chart into `portfolio-dashboard.xlsm`.
 - `scripts/run_pipeline.py` — orchestrates the full pipeline (see flags below).
-- `middlemanXLSDB.py` / `Portafogliov4.py` — entry point called from inside Excel via
+- `middlemanXLSDB.py` / `portfolio-dashboard.py` — entry point called from inside Excel via
   [xlwings](https://www.xlwings.org/) to push live prices into the open workbook.
 - `open_dashboard.bat` — Windows launcher: activates the conda environment, runs a live pipeline refresh, and opens the workbook.